Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Introduction

-To this end, we propose \name\ (\underline{G}raph-\underline{i}n-\underline{G}raph), a novel framework designed for robust embodied planning. \name\ maintains a two-tier topological memory: a local \textit{scene graph} to capture immediate spatial relations, nested within a global \textit{state-transition graph} to track task progress and detect cyclic failures.
-The state-transition graph allows the agent to dynamically branch out and instantiate new sub-goals based on real-time feasibility, enabling the utilization of idle horizons, effectively breaking the ``blocked sibling'' constraint found in tree-based decomposition.
+To this end, we propose \name\ (\underline{G}raph-\underline{i}n-\underline{G}raph) (Figure~\ref{fig:gig}), a novel framework designed for robust embodied planning. \name\ maintains a two-tier topological memory: a local \textit{scene graph} to capture immediate spatial relations, nested within a global \textit{state-transition graph} connected by actions taken to track task progress and detect cyclic failures.
+The dynamically updated scene graph continuously aggregates new observations while refining existing ones, ensuring context-window efficiency and providing robustness against perception noise.
+The state-transition graph allows the agent to dynamically branch out and instantiate new sub-goals based on real-time feasibility, enabling the utilization of otherwise idle time, effectively breaking the ``blocked sibling'' constraint found in tree-based decomposition.
 Furthermore, \name\ leverages a Graph Neural Network (GNN) to encode local scene graphs into structurally-aware embeddings stored in an experience memory bank, allowing the retrieval of historical execution patterns to guide similar future tasks.
 Additionally, we integrate a Bounded Lookahead (BL) module to equip the agent with proactive planning capabilities.

 The key contributions of this paper are as follows. \begin{itemize} \item We introduce a novel Graph-in-Graph memory architecture, where a lightweight GNN encodes scene graphs into embeddings.
-Those embeddings form nodes in an external state-transition graph, capturing environmental dynamics and facilitating experience retrieval to guide future exploration. \item We propose a Bounded Lookahead module to enable proactive optimization by grounding the agent's reasoning with environment constraints. \item We evaluate \name\ on three embodied reasoning benchmarks Robotouille Synchronous, Asynchronous, and ALFWorld across LLM models of varying scales. \name\ consistently outperforms state-of-the-art baselines while remaining computationally efficient. \end{itemize}
+Those embeddings form nodes which are connected by edges (actions) in an external state-transition graph, capturing environmental dynamics and facilitating experience retrieval to guide future exploration. \item We propose an optional Bounded Lookahead module to enable proactive optimization by grounding the agent's reasoning with environment constraints. \item We evaluate \name\ on three embodied reasoning benchmarks Robotouille Synchronous, Asynchronous, and ALFWorld across LLM models of varying scales. \name\ consistently outperforms state-of-the-art baselines while remaining computationally efficient. \end{itemize}